![]() |

 ground.
 A popular quip at the time compared it to the British economy that

-supposedly “had no visible means of support!”
+supposedly “had no visible means of support either!”

 Irrespective of its popularity with the British public, the